Explore This Treatment Program

 - Both the manifestations of the patient’s autoimmune disease and their overall health and lifestyle

-Dr. Fedeles works closely with Mass General’s Rheumatology Unit to tailor a treatment plan to fit a patient’s unique medical situation.
+Dr. Fedeles and Dr. Tiao work closely with the Rheumatology Unit to tailor a treatment plan to fit a patient’s unique medical situation.
 Often patients will have previously received treatments for their underlying disease, but which still leave the patient with significant disease-associated problems such as disabling Raynaud’s, progressive skin scarring or hair loss.
-Our objective is to provide a comprehensive medical approach to all aspects of the patient’s condition.
+The objective is to provide a comprehensive medical approach to all aspects of the patient’s condition.

 Current Clinical Trials